 - Lay the eggs on a bit of kitchen roll and dust then with a bit of flour.
 Take a sausage patty and flatten it into a round slightly bigger than a burger.
 Pop an egg into it and then pull up the sides of the patty around it.

 - To enclose the egg, the technique is to gently work the sides up until they start to connect at the top.
 The meat will be quite pliable, but you may need to pinch and flatten the edges as you work to help the process along.
 By the time you’ve done the second one you’ll have the hang of it!

 - Tip the breadcrumbs into a bowl.
 Crack the extra egg into a different bowl and whisk it.

 - Assuming everything was at room temperature, you’re going to want to cook for around 8 minutes.
-Avoid letting the oil drop below 160, or get higher than 180.
+Avoid letting the oil drop outside of the above temperature range.

 - Set each egg on some kitchen roll to blot away the excess oil, allow to cool slightly so they’re warm rather than hot, then serve on a board with a little side pot of pickle or piccalilli, cutting in half to show that marvellous yolk

 - Simply wrap 2 of the eggs in the strips of bacon and you’re ready to go.